Vdonkada/data/README.md

-# vamsi is good boy
+# vamsi not in class